TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/TyposcriptConfiguration/Index.rst

 large number of places to hold the uid of the sys\_language record (menus / realurl / TemplaVoilà / Page module / Preview links / etc.).

-The lines 1-3 configures that if the GET request variable “&L=X” is found it should be passed on to all generated links.
+The lines 1-3 configures that if the GET request variable "&L=X" is found it should be passed on to all generated links.

-Lines 4 and 11 are conditions which tell that if the GET variable “L” is 1 or 2 the system language (config.sys\_language\_uid) is set accordingly (plus all other TypoScript template related settings you might want to change for a localization).
+Lines 4 and 11 are conditions which tell that if the GET variable "L" is 1 or 2 the system language (config.sys\_language\_uid) is set accordingly (plus all other TypoScript template related settings you might want to change for a localization).
 Also those conditions are